cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 To reject a game, a player needs to provide the ID of the game that the player wants to reject.
 Call the field `idValue`.
 This should be sufficient as the signer of the message is implicitly the player.

-## Working with Starport
+## Working with Ignite CLI

 Name the message object `RejectGame`.
-Invoke Starport with:
+Invoke Ignite CLI with:

 ```sh
 $ starport scaffold message rejectGame idValue --module checkers